keithknott26/prometheuslog/README.md

 Export log metrics for scraping by promtheus

 ## Description
-This app represents an easy way to monitor (tail) multiple application log files and expose a /metrics endpoint with stats about the log file.
-This metrics are in prometheus format so they can easily be scraped and imported into grafana.
+This app represents an easy way to monitor (tail) multiple application log files and expose a /metrics endpoint with stats about that same log file.
+The metrics exposed are in prometheus format so they can easily be scraped and imported into grafana.

 * Features
   * Read config from configuration file
   * Specify infinite amount of logs to monitor
   * Reopen log file in the event of log rollover
-  * Specify application / log file name - this will then will be used in metric name
+  * Specify application / log file name (this name will be used in metric exposed)
   * Configurable listening port
   * Configurable environment (specify 'staging', 'uat', 'prod').
 This identifier is required and is used to formulate the metric name.
   * Configurable metrics flush interval